What does WSDOT do to improve air quality?

 Regional Conformity - Emissions from regionally significant transportation projects within, and contributing to, the nonattainment/maintenance area must be within the allowable emissions limits, or "motor vehicle emissions budget" (MVEB)," for transportation.

-Project Level Conformity - Projects within a nonattainment/ maintenance areas that have the potential to increase emissions for the pollutant of concern are subject to project level conformity.
-For example, adding a new traffic signal in a CO maintenance area has the potential to increase idling, which can increase CO emissions.
+Project Level Conformity - Projects within nonattainment or maintenance areas that have the potential to increase emissions for the pollutant of concern are subject to project level conformity.
+For example, adding a new traffic signal in a carbon monoxide (CO) maintenance area has the potential to increase idling, which can increase CO emissions.

-Where project level conformity applies, the project sponsor, e.g., WSDOT, must models emissions to demonstrate project level conformity before a project can be constructed.
+Where project level conformity applies, the project sponsor, e.g., WSDOT, must model emissions to demonstrate project level conformity before a project can be constructed.

 The Federal Highway Administration's (FHWA) Air Quality site provides more information about the air quality requirements for transportation projects.
-The FHWA Conformity site describes regulations governing these analysis.
+The FHWA Conformity site describes regulations governing these analyses.

 What pollutants does WSDOT evaluate?

-- Particulate matter - (e.g., dust, smoke, and diesel exhaust) also negatively affects human health, especially the respiratory system.
+- Particulate matter- (e.g., dust, smoke, and diesel exhaust) also negatively affects human health, especially the respiratory system.
 Particulate matter is a byproduct of combustion and comes from "fugitive" dust released into the air.
-Regulations for particulate matter are changing to require tighter controls on these emissions.

 - Mobile source air toxics (MSATs) are a group of chemicals prioritized by the EPA for reduction in transportation projects.
 These chemicals are known to adversely impact human health and WSDOT follows FHWA guidance for evaluating MSATs.
 See our WSDOT Summary of MSAT Analysis in NEPA/SEPA Documents (pdf 73 kb) for more information.

-WSDOT has collaborated with a number of public, private, and non-profit partners to reduce vehicle air pollution.
+WSDOT collaborates with a number of public, private, and non-profit partners to reduce vehicle air pollution throughout the state.